 2. That thresholds easily become what defines what kind of action that is needed, as the costs at a threshold are magnitudes larger than anything else in the equations.
 It’s also worth noting that such a defining threshold for action happens long before an “infinite impact”, i.e. an impact that threatens all human life.

-Where I think he fails is to discuss these two paradigms in relation to climate change.
-Ignoring such an important area might be something that is necessary if the goal is only to contribute to a broader agreement a US policy makers today.
+Where I think he fails, is to discuss these two paradigms in relation to climate change.
+If ignoring thresholds and the need for dramatic changes is something that is necessary to reach consensus in the US he should clearly explain that the actions we will take is not related to what is needed.
+Hence, there might be a price attached to ensuring a broader agreement among US policy makers today.
 Such an agreement is obviously important, but it would be very interesting if Nordhaus wrote a book where he focused on an educated audience that accept the science, he’s got a sharp intellect to could help move low probability high impact aspects up the agenda.
 This would probably also be a more important long-term contribution.

 How to find cost-efficient solutions where signifiant transitions are needed and there are multiple possible development paths are important economic challenges where people like Nordhaus are needed.